-Then, I found a great price on these chrome knobs on Ebay.
+Then, I found a great price on these simple chrome knobs on Ebay.
 I figured I could just tape them off and spray paint them.
 Hmm…paint cabinet knobs?
-For 50 cents apiece, it was worth a try!
+For under a dollar apiece, it was worth a try!

 How to Spray Paint Cabinet Knobs:

 Jason cut the bolts down to size with bolt cutters and installed the knobs on our recently painted cabinets.
-At first, I tried to cut them myself, but it takes some serious muscle to cut the hardware!
+At first, I tried to cut them myself, but it takes some serious muscle to cut the hardware with bolt cutters!

 I think the knobs look lovely.